Cabinet Executive Team

-Michael Fernandes, Associate Superintendent for Intervention and Student Support
+Michael Fernandes, Associate Superintendent for Student Support

 As Associate Superintendent for Intervention and Student Support, Dr. Fernandes is responsible for ensuring all students including struggling learners, English Learners and Special Education students have access to high quality instruction and supports.